 Are You Ready To Become A Lead Pastor?

-You’ve been a youth pastor, small groups pastor, children’s pastor, or an executive pastor for years, and you're now wondering if maybe you should begin to lead a church – as the senior pastor.
-So, how do you know if it is time for you to begin to look to become a lead pastor?
+You’ve been a youth pastor, small groups pastor, children’s pastor, or an executive pastor for years, and you're now wondering if maybe you should begin to lead a church – as the lead pastor.
+So, how do you know if it is time for you to begin to look to become a senior pastor?

 1. What are your gifts?

 It really should start with your giftedness.
 Has God gifted you with a significant gift of teaching?
 And just as important, do you have the gift of leadership?
 In today’s church culture, those two gifts are typical of most senior pastors and seem to make the biggest impact on the most people.
 It is okay if your gift mix is different, but those are the typical gifts of the best senior pastors that we’ve seen.

 2. What is God doing in your heart?

 Are you finding an irresistible draw toward leading a church?
 I was a youth pastor for over 8 years, and I thought I’d be on that staff for the rest of my life.
 But there was an undeniable passion God was growing in my heart the last three years as a youth pastor.

 I finally came to a place where I couldn’t deny that God was drawing my heart toward leading the church.
 Don’t let someone convince you to become a lead pastor.
 It needs to be a passion that God has placed on your heart and grown for a significant amount of time.